 6:00-7:30pm: Begins July 25th thru August 29th - meets each Thursday for 6 weeks

-12 WEEK GRIEF WORKSHOP - This workshop will provide education on the impact of grief, the emotions of grief and healthy coping skills to bring awareness that you don't "get over" your grief.
-Combining materials and training from Dr. Alan Wolfelt, PhD.
-You will find hope, meaning and purpose in your life, connecting with peers that will help you to know that "you are not alone".
+8/6 WEEK GRIEF WORKSHOP - This workshop will provide hands on activities and education on the impact of grief, the emotions of grief and how to develop healthy coping skills to learn how to live purposefully with grief.
+You will have the opportunity to connect with with others in the group who are experiencing loss and find hope knowing that you are not alone on this journey.